 - Any written statement of facts or other relevant matters relating to a proposed reorganization.

-Petitioners will also be given the opportunity to submit information to be included in the packet.
+Petitioners will also be given the opportunity to submit information prior to the hearing.
 This information, along with any other relevant documents that are received by the Secretary of the School District Boundary Appeal Board, become part of the Official File for each hearing.
-A copy of the Official File is provided to each SDBAB panel member, school district and petitioner in advance of the hearing so he/she may study the documents and become familiar with the issues related to the appeal.
+A copy of the Official File is provided to each SDBAB panel member, school district representative and petitioner in advance of the hearing so he/she may study the documents and become familiar with the issues related to the appeal.

 The proponent(s) (those people asking that the school board’s order of denial be reversed and that the territory be detached) present their case first.
 The time limit for the presentation is one hour.
 The opponent(s) (those people who want the territory to remain in the school district) are also given up to one hour for their presentation.
 After the presentations, a 10-minute summation or rebuttal time is given to both parties.

 At the conclusion of the public presentations, the SDBAB panel is given an opportunity to ask questions of anyone who presented testimony or of other parties in attendance.
 However, no one is allowed to make statements during this time period unless asked to do so by panel members.
 When the panel has no more questions, deliberations begin.